DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 title: "Design systems to be accessible and inclusive"
 ---

-##Importance of accessible
+##Importance of accessiblility

-Children’s social care case management systems and tools must be accessible, so that anyone can use them anywhere.
+Children’s social care case management systems and tools must be accessible.

 All case management systems should be designed to meet the needs of a diverse range of users.
-This includes those with different physical, cultural or learning needs.
+This should take into account their physical locations when working and include their different needs, such as their physical, cultural or learning needs.

-Tools and systems must be user-centred and be:
+Tools and systems must be:

 * easy to understand
 * easy to use
-* informative
 * meet accessibility standards for both online and offline elements
 * avoid excluding any users they are intended to serve